 Richest Kid: Unknown

-Lynda Johnson is married to Charles S. Robb, a former Virginia senator and governor.
-Luci Johnson’s husband Ian Turpin is president of LBJ Family Wealth Advisors, Ltd. He supervises the holdings of the former president.
+Lynda Bird Johnson is married to Charles S. Robb, a former Virginia senator and governor.
+Luci Baines Johnson’s husband, Ian Turpin, is president of LBJ Advisors.
+He supervises the holdings of the former president.

 John F. Kennedy

-At the age of 43, John F. Kennedy is still the youngest man ever elected commander-in-chief.
-The 35th president of the U.S. was also the most popular, as his average approval rating of 70 percent is the highest since Gallup starting tracking this stat.
+John F. Kennedy was elected president at age 43 and remains the youngest person ever elected commander-in-chief.
+The 35th president of the U.S. was also the most popular; his average approval rating of 70 percent is the highest since Gallup starting tracking this stat.

 - Caroline Kennedy